-BESE wipes impact Charter board clean in special meeting Friday morning
+BESE wipes Impact Charter board clean, appoints new members in special meeting Friday morning

 Latest Weather Blog

-BESE wipes impact Charter board clean in special meeting Friday morning
+BESE wipes Impact Charter board clean, appoints new members in special meeting Friday morning

 BATON ROUGE - In a meeting Friday morning, the Board of Elementary and Secondary Education and the Louisiana Department of Education wiped the Impact Charter board clean.

-The result of the meeting, which was announced less than 24 hours before its start time, was that all of the board members of Education Explosion were replaced with new ones.
+The new Impact board includes Perry Daniel, Marguerite Mack, Mikki Matthews, Pheriche Perkins, Achilles Williams, Torrence Williams and Willie Williams, Jr.

+"There is...a tremendous amount of responsibility when one choses to serve on a board in the sector of education," Brumley said at the meeting.

-Attorney for Impact Charter Ron Haley said what happened today was illegal and a state oversight.
-He says he intends to press further litigation.
+Attorney for Impact Charter Ron Haley said what happened today was illegal and that he intends to press further litigation.

+"This is an unfortunate day where we had a state agency completely overreach and reconstituted the board without any public comment on who these board members are, without any consideration for the school, the students," Haley said.
+"This was an ambush, this was a plot, this was a plan."

 This meeting was scheduled in response to an audit published by the Louisiana Legislative Auditor's Office.
 The audit alleged Impact Charter top dog Chakesha Scott misused school funds for personal trips and purchases.